jackiecheng54/pixiv_artist_download/README.md

 }

 ## step2: run the code
-run the main.py, and the download result should be located in the content file
+run the main.py, and a file named content will be created at the same location as main.py with all the download results.